khushi463-tyagi/carbonfootprint/README.md

 Waste generation 🛍️               and many more....

-# "So we all should know about our footprint and should reduce it"
+# "So we all should know about our carbon footprint and should reduce it"